wizgurl101/Battleship/README.md

 ## About the project
 This is a desktop application that let user play a game of battleship with another user on the same network.
 In addition to providing a chatroom feature.
 This was developed in Java and use the Java Swing library to build GUI.
+Eclipse was used as the IDE.

 ## Application Features
 - Chatroom to allow text communication between 2 players during the game